sjm2278/nice-template-website/README.md

   </section>

-# NiCE Club Database Website Template
+# NiCE Club Database Website Template: THIS IS MY FIRST EDIT
 ## This github repository has all of the files you need to deploy a simple website for your own NiCE club.

 ## Included webpage templates